SchlossLab/severe-CDI/paper/paper.md

 # Introduction

-prevalance of cdi. prevalance of severe cdi outcomes.
+prevalence of cdi. prevalence of severe cdi outcomes.

 Numerous studies indicate that the gut microbiome may play a role in *C. diff* colonization, infection, and clearance.
+Contribution of the gut microbiome.

-prediction models based on EHR for whether infection occurs in the first place already in use. so how about predicting severity of infections to guide treatment?
+prediction models based on EHR for whether infection occurs in the first place already in use. so how about predicting severity of infections to guide treatment? also models on EHR to predict adverse outcomes (Li, Rao).
 OTUs vs EHRs to predict severity.
+CDI severity prediction models could be deployed to screen patients at risk and guide clinicians to consider prescribing a different course of treatment.
+When paired with treatment options that may reduce risk of severity, deploying prediction models can guide clinician decision-making to improve patient outcomes while minimizing unnecessary harms.

 A few ways to define CDI severity ([Figure 1](#fig-flowchart)).